-Due to the absence of authority on the U.S. federal income tax treatment of a cashless exercise, there can be no assurance which, if any, of the alternative tax consequences and holding periods described above would be adopted by the IRS or a court of law.
-Accordingly, U.S. Holders should consult their tax advisors regarding the tax consequences of a cashless exercise.
+Due to the absence of authority on the U.S. federal income tax treatment of a cashless exercise, including when a U.S. holder's holding period would commence with respect to the Class A common stock received, there can be no assurance which, if any, of the alternative tax consequences and holding periods described above would be adopted by the IRS or a court of law.
+Accordingly, U.S. holders should consult their tax advisors regarding the tax consequences of a cashless exercise.